 “This year, mend a quarrel.
 Seek out a forgotten friend.
 Dismiss suspicion and replace it with trust.
 Write a letter.
 Give a soft answer.
 Encourage youth.
 Manifest your loyalty in word and deed.
 Keep a promise.
 Forgo a grudge.
 Forgive an enemy.
 Apologize.
 Try to understand.
 Examine your demands on others.
 Think first of someone else.
 Be kind.
 Be gentle.
 Laugh a little more.
 Express your gratitude.
 Welcome a stranger.
 Gladden the heart of a child.
 Take pleasure in the beauty and wonder of the earth.
 Speak your love and then speak it again.”

 We’ve all heard the saying, “early bird gets the worm”, and it’s unequivocally accurate.
 In fact, Christopher Randler, a biology professor at the University of Education in Germany reported that those who are morning people are more proactive, which in turn leads to better job opportunities, better job performance, and even allows the individual to become better at minimizing problems.

 I also managed to cure my insomnia through falling asleep and waking up to the universe’s natural solar day cycle.
-It feels so immensely gratifying to wake up and feel the sun gently tugging at you to wake up, by shining on your cheek through the window, and even more gratifying to finish all of which needs to get done by 11am.
+It feels so immensely gratifying to wake up and feel the sun gently tugging at me to wake up.

 “Every morning in Africa, a gazelle wakes up, it knows it must outrun the fastest lion or it will be killed.
 Every morning in Africa, a lion wakes up.
 It knows it must run faster than the slowest gazelle, or it will starve.
 It doesn’t matter whether you’re the lion or a gazelle-when the sun comes up, you’d better be running.”